Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Introduction

+In Riesz regression for AME settings, the objective coincides with Hyv\"arinen score matching and (in certain linear models) with least-squares importance fitting (LSIF)-type density ratio objectives \citep{Hyvarinen2005estimationof,Kanamori2009aleastsquares}.

-\paragraph{APE estimation.} We consider the average effect of a counterfactual shift in the distribution of the regressors from a known $P_{-1}$ to another $P_1$, when $\gamma_0$ is invariant to the distribution of $X$.
-We refer to this average effect as the APE and define it as
+\paragraph{APE Estimation.} We consider the average effect of a counterfactual shift in the distribution of the regressor $X$ from a known $P_{-1}$ to another $P_1$, under the assumption that $\gamma_0$ is invariant to the distribution of $X$.
+We define the APE as